Thinking of adding a Buy Now, Pay Later feature to your checkout options? Here's everything you need to know about implementing BNPL.

 6 weeks |

-- BNPL services may run a soft or hard credit check on all consumers who apply.
+- BNPL providers may run soft or hard credit checks on applicants.

 Popular Buy Now, Pay Later Providers